aclark-aquaveo/harmonica/doc/source/simple_python.rst

 =====================================

 This tutorial demonstrates the use of the hamonica Python API.
-Amplitude, phase, and speed tidal harmonics are extracted for a small set of points from the TPXO8, ADCIRC (Northwest Atlantic and Northeast Pacific), and LeProvost tidal databases.
-The tutorial also provides an example of obtaining the frequency, earth tidal reduction factor, amplitude, nodal factor, and equilibrium argument of a constituent at a specified time using the ADCIRC and LeProvost tidal databases.
+Amplitude, phase, and speed tidal harmonics are extracted for a small set of points from the TPXO8, ADCIRC, and LeProvost tidal databases.
+The tutorial also provides an example of obtaining the amplitude, frequency, speed, earth tidal reduction factor, equilibrium argument, and nodal factor of a constituent at a specified time.

 To complete this tutorial you must have the harmonica package installed.
 See :ref:`Installation` for instructions on installing the harmonica package to a Python environment.